The Benefits of Active Aging

 View All Section Pages

-"One time, a client of mine, who was at the time in her 40s, was complaining about doing the assisted pull-up machine because it was so challenging," says Hanley.
+"One time, a client of mine in her 40s was complaining about doing the assisted pull-up machine because it was so challenging," says Hanley.
 "Shortly after, an octogenarian hopped on the same machine and knocked out a set of 12, no problem.
-We looked at each other, laughed and she has never complained about that exercise again!"
+We looked at each other, laughed and she has never complained about doing that exercise again!"

-Active aging is defined as the maintenance of well-being; having good physical, social and mental health; and continued involvement with one’s family, peer group and community throughout the aging process.
+Engaging in all seven dimensions of wellness while aging can be daunting, especially considering the long definition.
+Let’s break it down.
+Active aging simply put is the maintenance of well-being; having good physical, social and mental health; and continued involvement with one’s family, peer group and community throughout the aging process.

 - Adjust the resistance to an appropriate level

 - Use a slightly smaller range of motion

 - Perform repetitions at a slower, more controlled pace